Monday, May 22, 2023

 - Hardcode as many variables as possible in app.config.js and check them in with the codebase to reduce maintenance.

 - Not all variables are real secrets; if they are used by the application codebase, they are not truly secret.

 These practices are not set in stone and may vary depending on the project's needs, but they provide a solid setup.

 Enjoyed this dev tutorial?
 Make sure to sign up to our montly newsletter "Defining the Morrow" so you never miss a new blog!

 Ready to discuss your project?
-Request a discovery call with Oli here.
+Request a free discovery call with Oli here.